Travelled : 129 miles

 The Rough Guide has a good review on Pont Aven so it seemed like a good place for lunch.
 The Rough Guide didn’t indicate it’s not suitable for camper cars but we manage to squeeze our way into a parking spot outside the local bank and we set off for a walk.
 Pont Avon was the home of Paul Guiggan for several years before he discovered the beauty of Tahiti and it’s women.
 That aside it’s a picturesque village set around a bridge on the River Aven.
 Most of the shops are galleries or have an art theme which are all a bit touristy in retrospect.
 The River Aven run through the centre, with a series of little falls, changing direction, dividing and rejoining.

 It’s starts to drizzle and we escape to the Hymer, as we have been parked in front of the only bank in town for an hour we decide to head off and lunch at the first aire we find.
 Ten minutes later we stop outside a little church in Baye for another camper car lunch.
 Off again we soon depart Brittany and cross into the Loire.
-The scenery becomes greener more flowers if that possible.
+The scenery becomes greener, with more flowers if that’s possible.
 The sun is out again and it’s getting warm as we drive into Guerande.
 Late afternoon arrivals are always a bit chaotic as there are campers cars everywhere all looking for somewhere to park.
-We divide the formal camping areas are too far out, the free aire is near the main road and may be a bit noisy, but Pam likes free and it’s only about 500 metres to the wall.
+We decide the formal camping areas are too far out, the free aire is near the main road and may be a bit noisy, but Pam likes free and it’s only about 500 metres to the wall.

 We find a spot up the back, lock up and head up town to explore.
 First stop the tourist information and a map.
 The girl recommends visiting the salt marshes out of town as well.